RVCC-IDMX/291-Fall2021-Team-Black-Hole/README.md

 # 291-Fall2021-Team-Black-Hole
-# Black Hole Prototype v 0.1
+# Black Hole v3
-Welcome to the Black Hole Prototype!
+Welcome to the Black Hole Project!

-Working in my Blajsa Branch for experimentation

-This is a visual prototype meant to demonstrate the interactive elements of the Black Hole Project.
-The display will have the following interactive portions...
-- UI Elements
+## Overview
+This project, utilizing various techniques, methods, and engines, is an interactive presentation on black holes!
+The user is presented with...
-- Slider
+- title page
+- interactive screen featuring slider and in/out animations
+- information slides meant to educate the user on various related topics

-The button affordances will begin the spaghettification animation by clicking the on, at which the astronaut will begin the animation cycle; the out will return the astronaut to it's original position.
+The button affordances will begin the spaghettification animation by clicking the IN, at which the astronaut will begin the animation cycle; the OUT will return the astronaut to it's original position.

 The Slider will allow the user to adjust the strength of the black hole present on the screen.

-*While this is a prototype, specific filters and assets are subject to change*
+## Scenes
+The content is presented through a slide/scene manager and director, using button affordances to move through content.
+- title page/escape pod
+- interactive scene
+- what are black holes?
+- types of black holes
+- characteristics of black holes
+- anatomy and physics of a black hole

 # Animation

 ## Background Stars
-The displacement map, or equal animation, will give the illusion of stars flickering in the background.
+Randomly generated, placed, and altered star sprites with an opacity animation give the illusion of stars flickering in the background.

 ## Spaghettification
-The astronaut sprite will move toward the center of the blackhole, decelerating and then stopping before fading until transparent.
+The astronaut sprite will move toward the center of the blackhole, stretching and compressing.
 This will mimic the phenomena known as spaghettification.

 ## Scale Adjustment
 Add one slider to adjust the filter strength, giving the effect different masses have on gravity.

 Example: bulge.uniforms.strength = [1 - 4, etc.]

+## Astronaut
+The astronaut idly floats on a vertical path.

+## Cluster
+The cluster idly rotates in a pattern.

 ## Resources
 ### Images